Updated on 28 May 2021

 Reading time: 2 minutes

-Situated in north-west France, in Europe, Normandy is famous for its medieval and 20th-century history, Impressionist art, regional cuisine, beautiful landscapes and picturesque towns.
+Situated in north-west France, in Europe, close to the French capital Paris, Normandy is famous for its medieval and 20th-century history, Impressionist art, regional cuisine, beautiful landscapes and picturesque towns.

 Normandy is a region in north-west France